 Jean-Francois is a relative new-comer to the world of Citroëns but he is highly motivated and a fast learner and has been maintaining many Citroëns from his business called, MARRS (Martin Automotive Repair and Racing Services), in Santa Clarita, California.

 Jean-Francois has moved MARRS to Jerry Hathaway's last location, also in Santa Clarita.
 He became operational in May, 2022.
-SM parts sales and service will will resume at that time.
+SM parts sales and service have thus resumed.

 The bit we really love about this story is the long string of seemingly unrelated events and coincidences that it took for Jean-Francois Martin to end up owning SM World.
 Had there not been a devastating earthquake in 1906 in San Francisco, Charles S. Howard would not have ended up as the west cost distributor for Buick.
 If Charles S. Howard had not been a Buick magnate in L.A., his son would never have had his own Buick dealership.
 Had Charles S. Howard's son not owned a Buick dealership in L.A., he would not have hired Irv White as service manager.
 Had Irv White not been a Buick service manager, he would never have owned that particular Buick dealership.
 Had Irv White not owned that Buick dealership, he would never have hired Jerry Hathaway.
 Had Jerry Hathaway not been able to keep SM world open for 40+ years, there would be no business to buy.

 This chain of seemingly disconnected events allowed Jean-Francois Martin the ability to end up owning SM World, 116 years after that earthquake started it all off!

 Irv White Buick operated out of the following locations in Los Angeles:

 This building is still there and is now a medical facility.